Available IT Integrations

 Import student grade data at the end of a semester, allowing for analysis within Penji's data system on engagement by GPA.

 Penji integrates with Canvas.
-This can be done in the global canvas navigation or in the course menu navigation.
+This can be done in the global canvas navigation or the course menu navigation.
 If you would like it in the course menu navigation, you will be able to decide if it is going to be enabled for all courses on campus by default, or if it is an option that instructors must turn on.
 When contacting Penji, please specify your preference.

 Card Reader Support